algosup/2022-2023-project-5-algorithmics-Team-8/docs/testplan.md

 - [ ] The Software should execute as fast as possible

 Further information on execution time depending on platform and given inputs will be provided in the Test

+### Input Table

+- [ ] The Software should be able to read a csv file given as input

+### Data Processing

+- [ ] The Software should be able to handle the resulting data read on the csv file
+    - [ ] The Barrels should be listed with their ID, capacity, and the presence of wine if there is inside
+    - [ ] The wines should be listed with their ID, and the tank they are in
+    - [ ] The formula should be available with each composing wine and it's part of the final volume, either in quantity or percentage
+    - [ ] If given, the final tanks or result quantity should be available

+### Main Algorithmic Loop

+- [ ] TODO

+### Instructions Generation

+- [ ] TODO

+### Output Table

+- [ ] TODO